pivotal/docs-tap/authn-authz/install.hbs.md

-# Install default roles independently
+# Install default roles independently for Tanzu Application Platform

-This document describes how to install default roles for Tanzu Application Platform without deploying a Tanzu Application Platform profile.
+This topic tells you how to install default roles for Tanzu Application Platform (commonly known as TAP) without deploying a TAP profile.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install default roles.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).